dankore/dankore/README.md

 ### 👋 Hi there

-- I have shipped maintenable, secure, and flexible software that have been used around the world.
+- I have shipped maintainable, secure, and flexible software that have been used around the world.
 - I am a self-taught software engineer who specializes in responsive web designs.
 - My design works have been seen more 13 million times and shared over 231,674 times.